rimsa/CFGgrind/README.md

 Then, use the tool to generate an output file (test.cfg) that can be used later for CFG refinements.
 Also, generate a DOT file for the bubble function (cfg-0x{addr}.dot) with the instructions loaded from the map (test.map).
+For more information on the supported options use the --help switch.

     $ valgrind --tool=cfggrind --cfg-outfile=test.cfg --instrs-map=test.map --cfg-dump=bubble ./test 4 8 15 16 23 42